Pragmatic UX Design

 Before Release

-During development, we employed constant guerrilla-style testing with colleagues, stakeholders, and friends, along with moderated usability sessions to sanity-check our ideas and test their strength.
+During development, a constant guerrilla-style testing with colleagues, stakeholders, and friends was used, along with moderated usability sessions to sanity-check more tangled ideas.

 However, the moment of truth came with the company-wide stress testing session.